europeanplaice/vscode-NewsHeadline/README.md

 ]
 ```
 ### length
-The length of the headline's character on the status bar
+The length of the headline's characters on the status bar
 ```json
 "newsheadlines.length": 40
 ```
+The minimum value is `20`.

 ### showIntervalSeconds
 Interval seconds to show a next news
 ```json
 "newsheadlines.showIntervalSeconds": 30
 ```
+The minimum value is `30`.